Fieldnote-AID/AppearanceContinuityDirector-/README.md

 ## How to Use / How It Works

+Appearance Continuity Director does two kinds of work:

+1. **Automatic tracking from output**
+2. **Manual updates from slash commands**

+### Automatic tracking

-Appearance Continuity Director watches the latest AI output for tracked character names and appearance-related language.
+The script watches the latest AI output for tracked character names and appearance-related language.

 When it sees a tracked change, it updates that character’s managed appearance Story Card.

 In practice, the script does this:

-1. discovers likely character cards
+1. scans Story Cards and identifies trackable characters
-2. registers them as tracked characters
+2. caches that tracked character list
 3. reads the latest AI-generated text
 4. looks for tracked character names or aliases
 5. checks those lines for appearance signals